On the model-based stochastic value gradient for continuous reinforcement learning: Introduction

-While the incorporation of an explicit world model can introduce inductive biases to RL methods, imperfect learned models introduce additional, unwanted biases.
+While the incorporation of an explicit world model can introduce helpful inductive biases to RL agents, imperfect learned models introduce additional, unwanted biases.
 An imperfect model may assign high expected reward to catastrophic actions, or it may conjure fantasies of hypothetical states having no correspondence to any realizable agent configuration.
-Precisely which biases are introduced, and the resulting impact on the agent, depends heavily on the way the model is used.
-In some cases, the model aids action selection online, and in others it simply augments an existing replay buffer with fictional experience.
-We focus on agents in continuous settings that use model \textit{rollouts} to estimate the \emph{value} of a policy.
-Although these different modes of model usage are in principle complementary, their virtue in comparison to each other remains open.
+Precisely which biases are introduced, and the resulting impact on the agent, depends heavily on how the model is used.
+In some cases, the model aids action selection online, and in others it augments an existing replay buffer with fictional experience.
+The reproducibility crisis in reinforcement learning \citep{islam2017reproducibility,henderson2018deep,engstrom2020implementation,sinha2020d2rl} makes evaluating and understanding the tradeoffs difficult.